freekrai/freekrai.github.io/_posts/2016-02-04-parse-server-heroku.md

 Background jobs was another feature missing, but you can look at queue systems or cron jobs to replace them easily.
 I also plan to write about migrated background jobs to `node-cron` scheduled jobs.

-I also recommend installing the free new relic add-on inside your heroku app for handy analytics.
+I also recommend installing the free `New Relic` add-on inside your heroku app for handy analytics.

 ### Is Heroku really free?